 Changes to the vagina

-Radiation therapy targeted to the vagina can make the area tender during treatment and for a few weeks afterwards.
+Treatments for vulvar cancer can also affect the vagina.
+Radiation therapy targeted to the vulva can make the area tender during treatment and for a few weeks afterwards.
 Over time, this irritation can cause scarring, which may make the vagina drier, narrower, shorter and less flexible (vaginal stenosis).

 Changes to your body can affect the way you feel about yourself (your self-esteem) and make you feel self-conscious.
 You may feel less confident about who you are and what you can do.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.